-• please note that my availability for new clients is currently limited to Friday afternoons in Queen's Park •
+• please note that at the moment, I do not have any availability for new clients •

 We come to counselling or psychotherapy when life hurts or overwhelms us, hoping to arrive at balance.
 My work as an integrative relational counsellor is about opening up a calm, caring, thoughtful, honest and confidential space where you can explore what's troubling you and find your balance -- between hurt and hope, between body and mind, between reason and emotion, between what's past and what's possible.
 I am committed to helping you live your best life, whatever that looks like for you.